NCERT Solutions for Class 12 Physics Chapter 2 – Free PDF Download

 Capacitance of a parallel plate capacitor is given by, C =

-Therefore, each plate of the capacitor is having a charge of
+Therefore, each plate of the capacitor has a charge of

 (a) Dielectric constant of the mica sheet, k = 6

-If voltage supply remained connected, voltage between two plates will be
+If the voltage supply remains connected, the voltage between the two plates will be constant.

 Supply voltage, V = 100 V